XRPLF/xrpl-dev-portal/content/reference-data-api.md

 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/getValidatorReports.js "Source")

 Get a validation vote stats and validator information for all known validators in a 24-hour period.

-**Note:** The DataAPI only keeps about 6 months of validator reports.

 #### Request Format ####